-Car title loans require you to pledge your vehicle as collateral.
-This makes them secured loans which means if you default on the loan the lender can repossess your vehicle.
+Car title loans are short term loans secured by your vehicle.
+As such, they require you to pledge your vehicle as collateral.
+This means if you default on the loan the lender can repossess your vehicle.

 Missing a car title loan payment can be a very unnerving process, but taking no action will only make the situation worse.
 Do not panic or overreact if you know you are going to be late with or miss a title loan payment.